 On September 11, 2017, the Court appointed the City Pension Fund for Firefighters & Police Officers in the City of Miami Beach, Pembroke Pines Pension Fund for Firefighters and Police Officers, and Hollywood Police Officers’ Retirement System as Lead Plaintiffs, and Saxena White as Lead Counsel.

-Lead Plaintiffs filed a Motion for Class Certification on March 1, 2019, Defendants filed their Opposition to Lead Plaintiffs’ Motion for Class Certification on June 17, 2019, and Lead Plaintiffs filed their Reply on August 2, 2019.
+Lead Plaintiffs filed a Motion for Class Certification on March 1, 2019, and Defendants filed their Opposition to Lead Plaintiffs’ Motion for Class Certification on June 17, 2019.
+Lead Plaintiffs filed their Reply on August 2, 2019.

+After a number of mediation sessions, the Parties came to an agreement in principle to settle and release all claims against HD Supply in exchange for a $50,000,000 settlement for the benefit of the Class.
 On January 31, 2020, Lead Plaintiffs filed a Motion for Preliminary Approval of Class Action Settlement, Certification of the Settlement Class, and Approval of Notice to the Settlement Class.
 On February 21, 2020, the Court certified the Class for settlement purposes granted preliminary approval of the settlement between the parties.
-The settlement hearing is scheduled on July 21, 2020.
+Then, on July 21, 2020, the Court entered final judgment approving the settlement finding it to be fair, adequate and reasonable in all respects.